Commission on Retirement Security and Personal Savings

 - The impact of long-term care needs on retirement security.
 Even for those who have an adequate retirement income, securing it from potential costs related to long-term care can be a daunting task.

 - The role of homeownership and student debt.
 Home equity can be an important source of retirement security, but student debt may be impeding home purchases and other savings among young Americans.

 Senator Conrad represented North Dakota in the United States Senate for 26 years and served as the chairman or ranking Democrat on the Senate Budget Committee for 12 years.
 Lockhart was appointed by President George W. Bush as deputy commissioner and chief operating officer of the Social Security Administration and later as director and chairman of the Oversight Board of the Federal Housing Finance Agency.
 He previously served as the executive director of the Pension Benefit Guarantee Corporation.

 The co-chairs will be joined on the commission by a mix of former public officials and nationally recognized experts in savings and insurance.

-During 2014, the commission will hold roundtables and issue a series of white papers highlighting challenges related to retirement savings, defined contribution accounts, annuities, Social Security Disability Insurance, and the intersection among housing, higher-education debt, and savings.
-The commission will develop a set of policy recommendations and model their impact on personal savings, retirement readiness, the macro economy and the federal budget to be presented in a final report in early 2015.
+During 2014 and 2015, the commission will hold roundtables and issue a series of white papers highlighting challenges related to retirement savings, defined contribution accounts, annuities, Social Security Disability Insurance, and the intersection among housing, higher-education debt, and savings.
+The commission will develop a set of policy recommendations and model their impact on personal savings, retirement readiness, and the federal budget to be presented in a final report in late 2015.

 Many Americans are anxious about their retirement prospects.
 In fact, a recent Gallup poll found that not having enough money for retirement is the number one financial worry among Americans.
 For some, this concern is justified, as they face the daunting prospect of running short of money in their later years.
 But there is considerable variation in preparedness for retirement, and the challenges are more complicated than many realize.